orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     a serious security issue.
   - If a dependency package is for hardware that you do not have access to, you do not need to package it.
+  - If a dependency exists on other overlay(s), you do not need to submit it for review.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.